CATHOLIC TIMES SUBSCRIPTIONS

 ATTENDING MASS DURING THE PANDEMIC

 - Everyone must follow strict social distancing rules.
-Only sit in the pews labeled BLUE.
+Only sit in the pews not roped off.
 Maintain 6 feet between yourself and the next family/individual.

 - Once we reach capacity no one else will be able to enter.

 WHEN IN CHURCH:

 - People will not be able to chat in the gathering space before or after Mass.